inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 <img src="/images/tutorials/spatial_transform_balanced_samples/totally-random-points-1.png" width="80%" />

 But then, you know, if we are honest, "random" might be a bit too random.
-Some points lie above each other, some areas remain blank, and the corner points are quite far from the center.
+Some points come out on top of each other, some areas remain blank, and the corner points are quite far from the center.

 ## Gradually Less Randomness